projectara/greybus-spec/source/special.rst

 Greybus SVC Power Monitor Get Sample Response
 """""""""""""""""""""""""""""""""""""""""""""

-The Greybus SVC Power Monitor Get Sample response contains the measured value in a 4-byte unsigned integer.
+The Greybus SVC Power Monitor Get Sample response contains a 1-byte result code and the measured value in a 4-byte unsigned integer.
 Units in which the retrieved values are represented are as follows: microvolts for voltage, microamps for current and microwatts for power.

 .. figtable::
     :nofig: